-Through her WA NDIS plan Rosa chose the Independent Living Centre WA (ILC) to assist her with decisions around the best assistive equipment, technology and home modification solutions that would best support her to continue this independence.
+Through her WA NDIS plan Rosa chose the Independent Living Centre WA (now Indigo) to assist her with decisions around the best assistive equipment, technology and home modification solutions that would best support her to continue this independence.

 ILC Occupational Therapist Rachel Everison provided the support and assessments for Rosa.